Protecting Children and Families from Sexually Violent Predators

-As of April 2013, there are nearly 300 offenders in the Special Commitment Center Program.
+As of October 2014, there are 294 offenders in the Special Commitment Center Program.

 The AGO’s Sexually Violent Predator Unit was created following the enactment of this law and is responsible for prosecuting sex predator cases for 38 of Washington’s 39 counties (King County being the exception).
 The expertise of the unit permits it to handle all aspects of sex predator cases, including pre-filing investigations, pre-trial motion practice, trial, post-commitment proceedings and appeals.